louiscenter/your-first-choo-app/README.md

   // remove animal from state
   function remove (e) {
     var index = e.target.id
-    emit('remove', index)
+    emit('removeAnimal, index)
   }
 }
 ```

 We've added a lot of new code to this file, so lets breakdown exactly what's happening:

-- This template function, when called from `components/main.js`, now accepts the three arguments we described above: `choo`'s `emit()` function, the current `animal` we're iterating over, and the index number of the current animal, represented as `i`.
+- This template function, when called from `templates/main.js`, now accepts the three arguments we described above: `choo`'s `emit()` function, the current `animal` we're iterating over, and the index number of the current animal, represented as `i`.

 - We've added an `id` property to our `<img>` element, which accepts the value of `i`.
 We use this to identify which animal we are clicking, and where it sits within our `state.animals` array.